NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_data_sources.rst

 By "data source," we mean a code plug-in for the package that provides all functionality needed to obtain model data needed by the PODs, based on user input:

-* An interface to query the remote store of data for the variables requested by the PODs, whether in the form of an organized data catalog/database or in file naming conventions;
+* An interface to query the remote store of data for the variables requested by the PODs, whether in the form of a file naming convention or an organized data catalog/database;
-* (Optional) heuristics for refining the query results in order to guarantee that all data selected came from the same experiment;
+* (Optional) heuristics for refining the query results in order to guarantee that all data selected came from the same model run;
 * The data transfer protocol to use for transferring the selected data to a local filesystem, for processing by the framework and by the PODs.

 There are currently two data sources implemented in the package, described below.
 If you would like the package to support obtaining data from a source that hasn't currently been implemented, please make a request in the appropriate GitHub `discussion thread <https://github.com/NOAA-GFDL/MDTF-diagnostics/discussions/175>`__.